green4j/green-tractor/README.md

-# Green CProc
+# Green Tractor
-Garbage-free (green) toolset to implement a Concurrent Process with asynchronous API.
+Garbage-free (green) toolset to implement a Thread Actor with asynchronous API.

 ## Motivation/main goals
 Multithreaded programming is a challenge.
-This section describes what problems this toolset tries to address to make the multithreaded programming easier for some cases at least.
+This section describes what problems this toolset tries to address to make the multithreaded programming a bit easier, at least for some specific cases.

 ### One single Worker
 One of the main practical problems a developer faces while multithreaded programming is the visibility of data modified by threads for each other.